jerturowetz/homestead/readme.md

 # WP-Homestead

-This project attempts to address issues of stability on Windows 10 with Vagrants built for Wordpress developers.
-It's nothing more than a few extra provisioning scripts built on top of Laravel's very stable and beautifully performant Vagrant [_Homestead_](https://laravel.com/docs/homestead).
+This is a fork of Laravel's very stable and beautifully performant Vagrant [_Homestead_](https://laravel.com/docs/homestead) with a couple of scripts added for Wordpress things.

 ## About Homestead